A Hybrid Retrieval-Generation Neural Conversation Model: Experiments

 \subsection{Impact of Ratios of Positive Samples}

 We further analyze the impact of the ratios of positive/ negative training samples on the response generation performance.
 Table \ref{tab:impact_ratios_positive_samples} shows the results.
 The value of $k'$ is the number of positive response candidates for each conversation context when we train the hybrid ranking module.
 When $k'=1$, we select one positive candidate from the ground truth responses in the training data, which is equivalent to the negative sampling technique.
 As $k'$ increases, we construct the positive candidates by selecting one positive sample from the ground truth responses and $k'-1$ positive samples from the top ranked candidates by distant supervision.
 We find that larger $k'$ can improve the response generation performance.
 This is reasonable since larger $k'$ means the model can observe more positive training samples and positive/ negative response pairs in the pairwise ranking loss minimization process.
 However, increasing the value of $k'$ also adds risks of introducing noisy positive training data.
-Thus, there is a trade-off for choices of values of $k'$ in the practice of training with distant supervision.
+Thus, the value of $k'$ is a hyper-parameter, and needs to be tweaked via trial and error.